kastenhq/k10-openshift-lab/lab3_k10_backup/index.md

     oc exec -it deploy/pacman-mongodb -n pacman -- mongosh pacman --authenticationDatabase admin -u root -p $MONGODB_ROOT_PASSWORD --eval 'db.dropDatabase();'
     ```

+    {: .important }
+    > This command is simulating a data compromise event, which could be something as innocent as an administrator
+    > accidentally dropping a table or database, or as nefarious as a ransomware attack

 2. Return to the Pacman tab in your browser and refresh the page.
 Click __High Score__.
    __!!OH NO YOUR HIGH SCORE IS GONE!!__